ttntm/ttntm/src/blog/29-serverless-sitemap.md

 ## Implementing the Sitemap

-The app’s sitemap contains 2 static routes (`/home` and `/about`) and an ever changing amount of user generated content.
+The app’s sitemap contains 2 static routes (`/home` and `/about`) and an ever-changing amount of user generated content.

 The first thing the sitemap function has to take care of is initializing a new XML response with the hard coded static routes.
 The resulting sitemap template object is split into `start/mid/end` keys to allow adding further `<url>` elements before returning the final sitemap: